MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/assign-role.md

 To modify user roles, you must have:

 - An active Dynamics 365 Guides license.
-For more information, see [Buy and deploy Dynamics 365 Guides](setup.md).
+For more information, see [Try or buy, and deploy Dynamics 365 Guides](setup.md).

 - The latest Dynamics 365 Guides solution installed.
 For more information, see [upgrade to the latest solution](upgrade.md).